odarriba/fantastic_robot/README.md

 Request are objects that can receive (and validate) the parameters that can be sent in a request to the API.

 The available requests are:
-* TelegramBot::Request::ForwardMessage
+* FantasticRobot::Request::ForwardMessage
-* TelegramBot::Request::GetMe
+* FantasticRobot::Request::GetMe
-* TelegramBot::Request::SendAudio
+* FantasticRobot::Request::SendAudio
-* TelegramBot::Request::SendChatAction
+* FantasticRobot::Request::SendChatAction
-* TelegramBot::Request::SendDocument
+* FantasticRobot::Request::SendDocument
-* TelegramBot::Request::SendLocation
+* FantasticRobot::Request::SendLocation
-* TelegramBot::Request::SendMessage
+* FantasticRobot::Request::SendMessage
-* TelegramBot::Request::SendPhoto
+* FantasticRobot::Request::SendPhoto
-* TelegramBot::Request::SendSticker
+* FantasticRobot::Request::SendSticker
-* TelegramBot::Request::SendVideo
+* FantasticRobot::Request::SendVideo
-* TelegramBot::Request::SendVoice
+* FantasticRobot::Request::SendVoice
-* TelegramBot::Request::SetWebhook
+* FantasticRobot::Request::SetWebhook

 If you want to know the variables available in each one, you can check the [official docs](https://core.telegram.org/bots/api#available-methods).